Charlene Fernandez: Education

 Fernandez has been very supportive of the #RedforEd movement.
 Speaking to reporters she called public education, "The great equalizer."

 Fernandez has worked with Save Our Schools Arizona, a grassroots organization collecting signatures to refer SB1431, the ESA voucher expansion bill, to the 2018 Arizona ballot, encouraging a "No" vote.
 Proponents believe that SB1431 takes money away from public schools and gives it to private schools with little to no accountability and our seeking its repeal.

-In 2016, Fernandez was name Legislator of Year by the Arizona Parent Teacher Association.
+In 2016, Fernandez was named Legislator of Year by the Arizona Parent Teacher Association.

 The Arizona Republic published a guest editorial by Fernandez in September 2015 entitled, "How I'd reform private school tax credits."
 In it Fernandez details her views about Arizona education funding in general and private school tuition tax credits in particular.

 Fernandez was supportive of the RedForEd Teacher Walkout.
 Speaking to the media about the importance of treating educators fairly.